-- Re-financing risk- the possibility that the Council may be required to renew a financial instrument upon maturity at disadvantage interest rates or terms. - Market Risk: The possibility that an unplanned financial loss will materialise because of changes in market variables such as interest rates or equity prices.
+- Liquidity Risk: The possibility that the Council might not have the cash available to make contracted payments on time. - Re-financing risk- the possibility that the Council may be required to renew a financial instrument upon maturity at disadvantage interest rates or terms. - Market Risk: The possibility that an unplanned financial loss will materialise because of changes in market variables such as interest rates or equity prices.